We've rebranded! Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

 Create urgency with a sale

-Another way to keep impulse prices down is to use your impulse item area to display products that are on sale.
+Another way to keep cross-sell prices down is to use your cross-sells block to display products that are on sale.
 Combining sale prices with the urgency of a limited-time promotion is a recipe for impulse buying.

 Choose products that require little consideration

-While it may seem obvious that high-priced products aren’t great for encouraging impulsivity, there’s more that goes into choosing the right impulse buys than just price.
+While it may seem obvious that high-priced products aren’t great for encouraging impulsivity, there’s more that goes into choosing the right cross-sell products than just price.
 A high price can make shoppers pause before buying, but so can too many options.

 So, be deliberate in your product choices.
 Curate a few select items to populate your upsell area so customers don’t have to spend too long choosing between different color or size variations.
 Ideally, choose products without variants so that no additional choice needs to be made on your customers' part.